transmission/transmission/docs/rpc-spec.md

 `ids` should be one of the following:
 1. an integer referring to a torrent id
-2. a list of torrent id numbers, sha1 hash strings, or both
+2. a list of torrent id numbers, SHA1 hash strings, or both
 3. a string, `recently-active`, for recently-active torrents

 Response arguments: none

-### 3.2.
-Torrent Mutator: `torrent-set`
+### 3.2 Torrent mutator: `torrent-set`
 Method name: `torrent-set`

 Request arguments: